 Normally, the arrival of a new book is a day to celebrate just like the arrival of a new baby.
 Publishing a book is a lot like giving birth and you want each to be perfect.
-Here is a book quality control plan, a list of things to look for and some solutions in those rare instances when things go wrong.
+Forum Group can help you have a book quality control plan, a list of things to look for and some solutions in those rare instances when things go wrong.

 Check quantity.
 When the books arrive from the printer, count the cartons.
 The packing slip will be in an envelope pasted to the side of one carton.
 Compare the carton count with the amount on the packing slip and Bill of Lading.
 Sometimes printers short-ship and sometimes books disappear in transit.
 Separate the carton with the cover over-runs and the short carton, it will be lighter.
 You do not want these on the bottom of the inventory stack.